-RATINGS: S&P Global Ratings: "AA+/SP-1+"
+RATINGS: S&P Global Ratings: "AA+ / SP-1+"

-In the opinion of Bond Counsel, assuming the accuracy of and compliance by the Town with its representations and covenants relating to certain requirements contained in the Internal Revenue Code of 1986, as amended (the "Code"), under existing statutes, interest on the Series A Bonds and the Notes is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Code; the Series A Bonds and the Notes are not "private activity bonds" and interest on the Series A Bonds and the Notes is not treated as a preference item for purposes of calculating the Federal alternative minimum tax for individuals; however, for tax years beginning before January 1, 2018, interest on the Series A Bonds and the Notes is included in the calculation of a corporation's adjusted current earnings for purposes of, and thus may be subject to, the federal alternative minimum tax for certain corporations; interest on the Series B Bonds is not excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Code; interest on the Series A Bonds, the Series B Bonds and the Notes is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates; and interest on the Series A Bonds, the Series B Bonds and the Notes is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the Federal alternative minimum tax.
-(See Appendices B-1 "Form of Opinion of Bond Counsel and Tax Status - Series A Bonds and Notes" and B-2 "Form of Opinion of Bond Counsel and Tax Status - Series B Bonds" herein.)
+In the opinion of Bond Counsel, assuming the accuracy of and compliance by the Town with its representations and covenants relating to certain requirements contained in the Internal Revenue Code of 1986, as amended (the "Code"), under existing statutes, interest on the Bonds and the Notes is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Code; the Bonds and the Notes are not "private activity bonds" and interest on the Bonds and the Notes is not treated as a preference item for purposes of calculating the Federal alternative minimum tax; interest on the Bonds and the Notes is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates; and interest on the Bonds and the Notes is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the Federal alternative minimum tax.
+(See Appendix B "Form of Opinion of Bond Counsel and Tax Status".)

-Town of Watertown, Connecticut \$11,000,000

-Tax-Exempt General Obligation Bonds, Issue of 2018, Series A
+Town of Watertown, Connecticut \$7,200,000 General Obligation Bonds, Issue of 2019